waliamehak/waliamehak/README.md

 - 🎯 I am a focussed individual, a very quick learner and love to figure out things on my own.
 - 🌱 Over the 7+ years of my education in CS, I have built and collaborated on numerous projects using C++, Java, JavaScript, Python, Kotlin, Django, React, MongoDB, MySQL...
 - 🚧 I’m currently building a personal portfolio using React.
-- 📫 Here's the link to my portfolio: https://waliamehak.netlify.app/
+- 📫 Here's the link to my portfolio (MVP): https://waliamehak.netlify.app/